Turkish Coffee Pot – All you Need to Know About it

 - The inside of the Turkish coffee pot (usually tin)

-– You should wash it only with water.
-Tin which is the inline material of copper pots is a soft metal and needs dedicate cleaning to last for a long time.
+- You should wash it only with water.
+Tin (the inline material) is a soft metal and needs dedicate cleaning to last for a long time.

 - Avoid soaps and detergents as much as possible.
 They negatively affect the aroma of the coffee.